Milo-D/libvmcu-Virtual-MCU-Library/README.md

 **Stage 1:** Once the binary has been decoded successfully, the data will be sent to the decomposer, so that operands can be extracted and classified.

-**Stage 2:** In this stage, the disassembler receives the result of Stage 1 and Stage 2 in order to generate mnemonics, labels, comments and blank lines (blank lines help to improve readability).
+**Stage 2:** In this stage, the disassembler receives the result of Stage 0 and Stage 1 in order to generate mnemonics and some comments.

 **Stage 3:** Now the analyzer comes into play.
 The analyzer takes all the data from the previous three steps and performs a static analysis on it.
 It then generates a report and returns it, so that